Cooking My Dreams

 • Cheese Sauce - A delicious and classic Cacio e Pepe, or even a flavorful Four Cheese Sauce, or a simple Parmesan Cream sauce.

-• Ragù - The most traditional and most loved pairing in Tuscany.
-A classic Tuscan Ragù, or even a more challenging game ragù like Wild Boar Ragù, or Ragù di Nana (duck ragù).
+• Ragù - The most traditional dish and most loved pairing in Tuscany.
+A classic Tuscan Ragù, or even a more challenging game meat ragu like Wild Boar Ragù, or Ragù di Nana (duck ragù).

 • Mushrooms - During mushroom season you can taste Pici with delicious Porcini mushrooms, wild mushrooms, or Boscaiola sauce with mushrooms and bacon.

-• Breadcrumbs - Sugo alle Briciole is another traditional way to serve Pici.
+• Breadcrumbs - Sugo alle Briciole is another traditional way to serve Pici with homemade Pangrattato (Italian Breadcrumbs).
 With sourdough breadcrumbs, anchovies, garlic, olive oil, and Pecorino cheese.

 Equipment